Home / Legionella

 Minimization begins with knowledge

 The more you know, the faster you will find the perfect solution for you.
-We set up our Legionella center of expertise to help water system operators avoid bacterial proliferation in their facilities and provide them with the resources they need.
+We help water system operators to reduce risk of bacterial proliferation in their facilities and provide them with the resources they need.

 10 to 15000